koenrane/KR-new-site/content/predictions-for-shard-theory-mechanistic-interpretability.md

 # Conclusion

-Post your answers as a comment, and enjoy the social approval for registering predictions! :)
+Post your answers as a comment and enjoy the social approval for registering predictions! :)

 # Appendix: More detailed behavioral questions

-These are intense.

 <figcaption>Random maze for illustrating terminology (_not_ a reference maze for which you're supposed to predict behavior).</figcaption>